 Domestic wood, reclaimed wood, and wood that does not come from old growth trees are good sustainable options.
 Bamboo is one of the best flooring options in San Antonio because the growth rate of bamboo trees is so fast; it can easily be planted and grown.
 Another great option is cork flooring that does not require the use of formaldehyde which has toxic VOC chemicals.
 Check out DSIRE (Database for State Incentives for Renewables and Efficiency) to see how green flooring could qualify you for rebates.
 For new construction, look into the LEED certification led by the US Green Building Council which offers tax incentives and loan assistance.
-If you’re looking at tile flooring in San Antonio, then maybe you ought to choose sustainable glazed porcelain.
+If you’re looking at tile flooring in Miami, then maybe you ought to choose sustainable glazed porcelain.

 Finally, before you make your decision, visit local showrooms to see how the finished product looks.
 Many people also take home flooring samples to see what it will look like against their chosen wall, paint colors, and moldings.